The Kama Sutra of Vatsyayana

 Courtesan is a narrower term than sex worker, in that it is intended to apply to an elite type of sex worker, one with a relatively high degree of social status and financial independence.
 While this usage is faithful to many facets of the text, it does not speak to higher volume, lower income workers, whom are also addressed.

 Courtesan is also a broader term than sex worker, because not all courtesans in ancient India were sex workers.
-More generally, the courtesan was a highly skilled female performer who was culturally permitted to enter male spaces and to entertain certain male behaviors, including the accumulation and disposal of significant wealth.
+More generally, the courtesan was a highly skilled female performer who was culturally permitted to enter male spaces and to manifest certain male behaviors, including the accumulation and disposal of significant wealth.
 For sure, this codified norm-breaking was for the benefit and pleasure of a male audience, but the point here is that the range of skilled performance included dancing, singing, poetry, intellectual conversation and philosophical sparring, and was not limited to and need not include sexual performance.

 In contrast, the intended audience for section six quite clearly comprises workers who make their living from selling sex and simulating romantic intrigue.
 Hence our preference for a less luxurious, less euphemistic word.